irfancoder/irfanismail/pages/ideas/tmux.md

 > A session is a **group of windows**, a window is a **group of panes** and a pane is a **single unit interface**

-On top of being able to look like a hackerman trying to crack open a bank, you gain the ability to group your workspace much more efficiently.
+On top of being able to look like a [Pakistani hackermen planning for a heist](https://www.youtube.com/watch?v=AhU45W0JSp8), you gain the ability to group your workspace much more efficiently.

 ### Sessions are saved